Sooji Halwa Recipe

 3. Garnish with a few grated almond pieces or raisins.

-Serve sooji ka halwa warm.
+Serve suji ka halwa warm.

-Note: This sooji halwa recipe uses only 2 teaspoon ghee and use butter and oil.
+Note: This recipe uses only 2 teaspoon ghee and use butter and oil.
 This saves a lot of calories from saturated fat in ghee.
 Don't be surprised for the use of oil.
 No body can notice any difference in the taste.
 Just try it.
 We have used it several times and all have relished our sooji ka halwa dish made according to this recipe.

-Nutritional Values of Semolina, Suji
+Nutritional Values of Semolina, Sooji

-Semolina or suji or rava is the coarse, purified wheat groats or middlings of durum wheat.
+Semolina or rava is the coarse, purified wheat groats or middlings of durum wheat.
 Semolina is also used to designate coarse middlings from other varieties of wheat, and from other grains such as rice and corn.
 Rava produced from grains other than wheat are also known as semolina, e.g. rice semolina rice rava) or corn semolina (makki rava).
 Semolina made from durum wheat is yellow in color.
-The nutritional data for semolina or sooji are given below.
+The nutritional data for semolina are given below.

 Size = 100 g (3.5 oz) uncooked Energy = 1,506 kJ (360 kcal)